Updated July 2021. Originally published on August 29, 2019.

 3. Mitigate the ‘distance’ in ‘distance learning’

-Though most (67%) online learners live within 50 miles of their institution, online instruction can still feel more distant and impersonal than face-to-face instruction.
-And this may be especially true for the 33% students who don’t live near a campus or service center.
+Prior to the pandemic, most (67%) online learners lived within 50 miles of their institution.
+Still, online instruction can feel more distant and impersonal than face-to-face instruction.
+This may be especially true for the 33% students who don’t live near a campus or service center, and for the millions of students who abruptly transitioned to online learning last year.

-DiSalvio recommends institutions mitigate this distance through increased social interaction with instructors and fellow students.
+DiSalvio recommends institutions mitigate this distance through increased virtual or in-person social interaction with instructors and fellow students.

 For instance, the University of California Irvine offers both in-person and virtual office hours for its online remedial math students.
 “They don’t know anybody,” says Rachel Lehman, the lecturer who teaches the course.
 “They’re afraid.
 They feel stupid because they’re not in the class they’re supposed to be.”